 When you are at the airport, we may collect and process the following information about you:

-There are CCTV cameras throughout the airport and surrounding areas which will record images and video footage of your time at the airport.
-More information about how we use CCTV is set out below.
+There are surveillance cameras throughout the airport and surrounding areas that will record static or moving images of your time at the airport, audio and other data such as vehicle number plate data.
+We use both static and mobile devices, such as staff activated body worn video (BWV) cameras.
+More information about how we use Closed Circuit Television (CCTV) Cameras and BWV cameras is set out below.

 Boarding Pass Validation

 Under aviation regulations, passengers are required to have a valid boarding pass in order to transfer through our Security Hall to the departure lounges.
 We use technology to capture boarding pass personal data such as passenger name, seat and flight number.

 Queue and Passenger Flow Measurement